-Cats and dogs are beloved by many, and numerous people within Brant County share their homes with pets.
-If you live with a furry or feathered friend, there are several things that you’ll want to keep in mind to ensure that your home’s HVAC system is running smoothly, and that your home’s air quality is not compromised.
+Cats and dogs are beloved by family members and found in homes around the world.
+If you live with a furry or feathered friend, here are some things that you’ll want to keep in mind to keep your home’s HVAC system running smoothly and to ensure that your home’s air quality is not compromised.

 The most important step in reducing pet dander in your home is prevention.
 Regular grooming of your pet is essential to their health and wellbeing.
-Plus, it can also make a huge difference in the amount of dander they produce.
-Bathe your dog or cat using a gentle, moisturizing soap and brush your pet’s fur regularly.
+It can also make a huge difference in the amount of dander they produce.
+Make sure to bathe your dog or cat using a gentle, moisturizing soap and brush your pet’s fur regularly.

-With all of that hair and dander floating around your home and being sucked up into your HVAC system, it is likely getting captured and trapped by the air filter, clogging it much faster than a filter in a home of non-pet owner.
+All of that pet hair and dander floating around your home and being sucked up into your HVAC system is mot likely getting captured and trapped by the air filter.
+This will cause it to become clogged much faster than a filter in a home without pets.

-We usually recommend replacing your filter every 3 months or so.
-For pet owners however, it is likely that your filter will need replacing every month.
+We usually recommend replacing your furnace filter every 3 months or so.
+For pet owners, however, you’ll most likely need to replace the filter every month.

-Even better than just simply changing your air filter more frequently is to invest in your home’s air quality by upgrading your filter.
+Even better than simply changing your air filter more frequently is to upgrade to a higher quality air filter.
 Some filters are made of densely packed layers of fibres which can capture ultrafine dust and dirt particles.

 Since your home’s air passes through this ductwork, the trapped dirt, bacteria and mould will get discharged throughout your home each time your HVAC system is turned on.
-Having your ducts cleaned can eliminate this recirculating dirt and dander.
+Having your ducts cleaned can eliminate recirculating all of that dirt and dander.

 You might like to keep the thermostat set at 72 degrees year-round, but your pets can remain safe and comfortable with a much wider temperature range.
 You could save energy and money by setting your temperature as low as 65 degrees in the winter and as high as 80 degrees in the summer when only your pets are at home.
 Bonus: ceiling fans can stay off too.